Project 2 on Machine Learning, deadline November 4 (Midnight)

 a.
 A simple one-dimensional function or the Franke function or the terrain data from project 1, or data sets your propose.
 It could be a simpler function than the Franke function.
 We recommend testing a simpler function (see below).
 But if you wish to try more complex function, feel free to do so.

 • Classification.
 Here you will also need to develop a Logistic regression code that you will use to compare with the Neural Network code.
 The data set we propose are the so-called Wisconsin Breat Cancer Data data set of images representing various features of tumors.
-These are discussed intensively in the lecture notes, see for example the slides from week 41.
 A longer explanation with links to the scientific literature can be found at the Machine Learning repository of the University of California at Irvine.
 Feel free to consult this site and the pertinent literature.

 You can find more information about this at the Scikit-Learn site or at the University of California at Irvine.